Get a head start into the European IT freelancer market with this extensive guide. Learn how to build a successful freelancing career.

 - Why not become an IT freelancer?

-- How much can IT freelancers make in Europe?
+- How much can IT freelancers earn in Europe?

 - The truth about IT freelancing